NurAinaNadirah-source/NurAinaNadirah-Internship-Portfolio/03-3D-Blender/README.md

 # 3D Blender

 ## Description
-This project is a group of 4, an assignment that requires students to create their own 3D Blender, a visualization application for creating, importing, editing, and exporting 3D objects with material properties, lighting controls, and multi-scene management.
+This project is a group of 4 assignment that requires students to create their own 3D Blender, a visualization application for creating, importing, editing, and exporting 3D objects with material properties, lighting controls, and multi-scene management.

 ## Technologies Used
 - Python